stevenMouret/web-accessibility-guidelines/_doc/techniques/accessible-icons.md

 ##### 1.1.1 With visible text

-A simple example, in order not to read the CSS content property in assistive technology, we add an `aria-hidden` attribute to true on the span with the icon.
+A simple example, in order not to read the CSS content property in assistive technology, we add an `aria-hidden` attribute to true on the span that displays the icon.
 The icon being decorative, the text being visible and explicit, there is no need for anything else.

 <button type="button">